marina-mk/forum/README.md

 - **Thunk** middleware for Redux that extends the store's abilities and helps write async logic that interacts with the store.
 - **Redux Form** library to manage your form state in Redux.

+**Express** application framework is used for building backend APIs to parses incoming requests with JSON payloads and is based on **body-parser** and **cookie-parser**.
+Server side authorization was made using **JSON Web Tokens**.
+It means that once the user is logged in, each subsequent request will include the JWT, allowing the user to access routes, services, and resources that are permitted with authentication token.
+Also **bcrypt** password hashing function is used to securely store passwords in the database.

 ## API Endpoint
 List of available API, e.g. https://lit-ocean-46169.herokuapp.com/api/test
 ```
 /api/test
+/api/auth
 /api/register (method POST)
+/api/login (method POST)
+/api/logout (method DELETE)
 ```